• Menu

 Be inspiring!

 I read a story recently of a woman in her 40’s.
 She decided to hit the trail and buy her ticket to South America.
 It was a lifelong dream, and something that she had been determined to do some day.
 By the time she was in a position to take the trip though, she was hit by the same questions.
-Was she too old to travel?
-Should she be doing something such as this at her age?
+Should she be traveling at her age?
+Should she be doing something better with her time?

 And why?
 Is it simply because most of the other travelers on that same flight would be half her age?
 That she would be sharing the trail to Machu Pichu with dozens of sets of younger legs.
 That her dorm would be populated with fresher faces than hers?
 Why should that be a deterrent?